charlos1204/longitudinal_division_classification/README.md

 * Download one time the image from Docker Hub.
 In a terminal copy and paste the following line:<br>
 `docker pull charlos1204/ldbc:gpu`

-* Run a training: The downloaded image contains the dataset to train and test a new model.
-Copy and paste<br>
+* Run a training: The downloaded image contains the dataset to train and test a new model.<br>
 The options for a training are: train a model with internal dataset or train with your data.<br>
 **The new model will be safe as "trained_net_sgd_pre-25.pth" in "current_dir" which is where you are running the docker image.**<br>
 **$PWD** is the current directory (linux/macOS).
 For Windows replace with (include quotes) "C:\path_to_the_project_folder\"<br>
+Copy and paste.<br>
    1. Train a new model with the internal dataset:<br>
 `docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python train_model.py internal`
    2. Train a new model with external dataset ([follow this instructions to create a new dataset folder](create_training_dataset.md)):
 `docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python train_model.py external /current_dir/your_dataset_folder`

-* Run a test on the trained model: test the model on unseen data.
-Copy and paste<br>
+* Run a test on the trained model: test the model on unseen data.<br>
+  Copy and paste.<br>
    1. Test the internal model with the internal dataset:<br>
 `docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python test_model.py internal_model`
    2. Test the internal model with a external dataset:<br>